petig1-prog/challenge/README.md

 Q: Why should I enter this competition?

-A: For fun, an intellectual challenge, kudos.
-But also because, if your existing model of price behaviour doesn't do q-variance, then it is missing important market structure.
+A: For fun, an intellectual challenge, kudos ... but also because, if your existing model of price behaviour doesn't do q-variance, then it is missing important market structure.

 Q: Can I use AI for the challenge?